djrmarques/market-data-aggregator/README.md

 # market-data-aggregator
-Tool to gather and store market data from various places into a private S3 bucket
+Tool to gather and store market data from various places into a private S3 bucket.

 # Settup